moustakas/legacyhalos/doc/README-newprojects.md

 1. To run the code interactively with a single node from a clean login, do:

-  salloc -N 1 -C haswell -A desi -t 04:00:00 --qos interactive -L SCRATCH,cfs
+  salloc -N 1 -C haswell -A ACCOUNT -t 01:00:00 --qos interactive -L SCRATCH,cfs